samshowalterblog/blog/_posts/git/2020-08-28-the-phd-experiment.md

 <a name = "coming-up"></a>
 ### Coming Up

-In the next few weeks I will be releasing a post about the ML opportunities available for people with different levels of education, from no college all the way up to a PhD.
+In the next few weeks, I will be releasing a post about the Machine Learning opportunities available for people with different levels of education, from no college the way up to a PhD.
 It will also cover my personal experience with applying for a PhD, including everything I learned about how to determine a good advisor, narrow a list of schools, and prepare a strong application.